nichoth/shopping-cart/README.md

 // pass in an element to mount it at
-// or it will automatically mount to the given ID cart.createIcon(document.getElementById('shopping-cart-icon'), {
+// or it will automatically mount to the given ID
+// for any product, if the `quantity` is greater than the
+// `quantityAvaileble`, the icon will render as an exclamation point cart.createIcon(document.getElementById('shopping-cart-icon'), {
     link: '/my-cart'
 })